 Timing Point Setup

 When you have created your course groups, the next step is to define the actual race course that the racers in each “course group” will follow.
 This means adding the correct number of timing points in the correct order.

 In multi-lap races and triathlons, the different course groups often share a large amount of their timing configuration, and are only differentiated by the number of laps racers will have to complete.
 If you have chosen a race format with a shared configuration, you will see a simplified course map below the list of courses.

-The “junior women distance free” and will not cross the “lap” timing point, instead going straight to the finish after they cross the two previous timing points.
+The for the above example, the “junior women distance free” will not cross the “lap” timing point, but instead go straight to the finish after they cross the two previous timing points.
 All the other courses use the same lap point to record a time in between laps, and then cross the finish line when completed the set number of laps.

 Setting a Custom Course

 Shared courses can save you time when setting up the race, but your racers don’t necessarily do the same course.
-If you have some racers doing laps of a long course that crosses two mid-lap splits, and other racers doing a short course that crosses only one mid-lap split point, you can click the Configure button beside each course name and set a completely different crossing order for the course group.
-When you have done this, you’ll see an orange flag beside the course groups that do not follow the course configured directly below the course groups list, and the only way to change the timing devices for those courses will be to click the Configure button.
+If you have some racers doing laps of a long course that crosses two mid-lap splits, and other racers doing a short course that crosses only one mid-lap split point, you can click the Edit button beside each course name and set a completely different crossing order for the course group.
+The only way to change the timing devices for the different courses will be to click the Edit button.

 No Shared Configuration